greenelab/deep-review/sections/04_study.md

 specific individual, but also to specific pathological subsets of cells.
 Single-cell methods also promise to uncover a wealth of new biological knowledge.
-A sufficiently large population of single cells will have enough representative “snapshots” to recreate timelines of rapid biological processes.
+A sufficiently large population of single cells will have enough representative "snapshots" to recreate timelines of dynamic biological processes.
-If tracking processes over time is not the limiting factor, single cell techniques can provide maximal resolution compared to averaging across all cells in bulk tissue, enabling the study of transcriptional bursting with single-cell FISH or the heterogeneity of epigenetic patterns with single-cell Hi-C or ATAC-seq [@tag:Liu2016_sc_transcriptome @tag:Vera2016_sc_analysis].
+If tracking processes over time is not the limiting factor, single-cell techniques can provide maximal resolution compared to averaging across all cells in bulk tissue, enabling the study of transcriptional bursting with single-cell FISH or the heterogeneity of epigenetic patterns with single-cell Hi-C or ATAC-seq [@tag:Liu2016_sc_transcriptome @tag:Vera2016_sc_analysis].
+Joint profiling of single-cell epigenetic and transcriptional states provides unprecedented views of regulatory processes [@doi:10.1101/138685].

 However, large challenges exist in studying single cells.
 Relatively few cells can be assayed at once using current droplet, imaging, or microwell